-If you have been an active (or even not so active) follower of the T1D online community in the past few years, you have likely heard of Stacey Simms.
+If you have been an active (or even not so active) follower of the type 1 diabetic (T1D) online community in the past few years, you have likely heard of Stacey Simms.
 Stacey is a radio host, T1D mom and blogger turned host of the popular podcast Diabetes Connections.

 But recently, she’s added a new title to her repertoire: author.
 Her new book is titled “The World’s Worst Diabetes Mom.”